What to do If Your Vehicle Has Been Towed

 - I cannot pay what I owe from the towing of my vehicle.
 Will I have my license suspended?

 you have illegally left it on private non-residential property which has been properly posted. ("Proper posting" means there is a sign giving notice that unauthorized vehicles will be towed.
-It also gives the name and contact information of the towing company.)
+It gives the name and contact information of the towing company.)

 Your vehicle may also be towed if you are arrested or charged with any of the following:

-driving under the influence of drugs or alcohol;
+driving under the influence of drugs or alcohol

-driving without a proper driver's license; or
+driving without a proper driver's license

-driving with a suspended or revoked license.
+driving with a suspended or revoked license

-What happens after the tow truck operator takes possession of my vehicle?
+What happens after the tow truck operator takes my vehicle?
 (RCW 46.55.100 - 46.55.110)

-Within twenty-four hours of the impoundment, the tow truck operator must send notification of the towing by first class mail to:
+Within twenty-four hours of the impoundment: The tow truck operator must send notification of the towing by first class mail to:

-- The legal and registered owners of the vehicle and
+The legal and registered owners of the vehicle AND

-- The owners of any personal property in the vehicle which is registered or titled with DoL.
+The owners of any personal property in the vehicle which is registered or titled with DoL

-This notification will include:
+This notice will say:

-- The name and address of the towing company;
+The towing company's name and address

 If you have not kept the DoL up on your current address, you may not get this impound notice.
 This is not a defense against owing towing expenses.
 It is your responsibility to give the DoL your current address.

-The towing was proper, How may I get my vehicle back?
+The towing was proper.
+Can I get my vehicle back?
 (RCW 46.55.120)

-You may pay by personal check if the account is in the state of Washington and you have two pieces of valid identification.
+You may pay by personal check if the account is in the state of Washington and you have two pieces of valid ID.
 If payment is stopped on the check or credit card or if it is returned for insufficient funds, you may be liable for twice the amount of the towing charges, and reasonable attorney's fees and costs.

 The towing was improper.
-How do I challenge it?
+Can I challenge it?
 (RCW 46.55.120)

 Within five days of asking for a hearing, you will get a written notice from the court with your hearing date and time.
 At the hearing, you and your witnesses, if any, may present evidence as to why the towing of your vehicle was improper.